 This annual, public policy symposium explores the most current policy developments impacting treatment foster care and other treatment family care (TFC) providers.
 Learn about federal legislation impacting your agency and state, including: proposed changes to Medicaid and how that may affect TFC funding; legislation impacting the continuum of home-based services, out-of-home care, kinship care, and congregate care; and progress on federal legislation to establish a uniform definition of TFC.
 You will be invited to discuss policy issues that are affecting your state and agency.

 C 3- The Making of a Man: Raising African American Youth in Foster Care

 Racism in our society is a contributing factor to the already difficult task of parenting teens.
 Child welfare professionals and foster parents are faced with the responsibility of preparing young African American males for the stigma and the social perceptions they are likely to encounter; while preserving their sense of self worth, dignity and respect.
 This workshop will explore the impact of these racial misconceptions on the youth we serve.
 Participants will identify and discuss strategies for raising emotionally healthy African American youth.

-Brandi Hill, LCSW and Lisa Robertson, Prince George's County DSS
+Brandi Hill, LCSW and Stacy Reid Swain, Prince George's County DSS